11 Fun Things to Do in Miami

 1220 16th St, Miami Beach, FL 33139

 Purdy Lounge is a dance club, one of many in Miami, but one we personally can vouch for.
 Like a lot of other clubs in the city, Purdy has relatively late hours, being open until 5 am virtually every day.
 They play a lot of Hip-Hop and Top 40, and we had a great time there.
-It is a smaller club, so it can get crowdy, especially around the bar, but we felt like it was awesome without being douchebaggish.
+It is a smaller club, so it gets crowded around the bar and on the floor.
+Having said that, we felt that Purdy Lounge was awesome without being douchebaggish.

 1811 Purdy Ave, Miami, FL 33139

 Founded in 1977 by Reinaldo and Apolonia Bermudez, El Palacio de los Jugos (The Juice Palace) today has several locations scattered throughout Metro Miami, offering both hot food and cold drinks, all with a–you guessed it!–Cuban flair.
 You can find pork, seafood, fresh sugarcane drinks, and more here.